Czechs urge allies to expel Russian intelligence officers in act of solidarity | Law-Order

 The Czech Republic will ask European Union and NATO allies to take action in solidarity with Prague in its row with Moscow, including expelling Russian intelligence officers from their countries, acting Foreign Minister Jan Hamacek said on Tuesday.

-The row is the biggest between Prague and Moscow since the end of Soviet domination of eastern Europe in 1989, and comes amid growing tensions between Russia and the west.
-"We will call for collective action by European Union and NATO countries that will be aimed at a solidarity expulsion of identified members of Russian intelligence service from EU and NATO member states," Hamacek told a televised news conference.
+The dispute is the biggest between Prague and Moscow since the end of Soviet domination of Eastern Europe in 1989, and comes amid growing tensions between Russia and the West.
+"We will call for collective action by European Union and NATO countries that will be aimed at a solidarity expulsion of identified members of Russian intelligence services from EU and NATO member states," Hamacek told a televised news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)